dbushong/rtiow/README.md

 ## Git Branches

-- `master` - the latest whatever I'm working on
+- `main` - the latest whatever I'm working on
 - `in-one-weekend` - the code as of the end of the first book

 ## Building & Running